Jysk

-Jysk A/S (/da/ YUHSK) is a Danish retail chain specializing in household goods, including mattresses, furniture, and interior décor.
+Jysk A/S (/da/) is a Danish retail chain specializing in household goods, including mattresses, furniture, and interior décor.
 As Denmark's largest international retailer, Jysk operates more than 3,400 stores across 48 countries.

 The name "Jysk"—meaning "Jutlandic"—reflects the company's Danish heritage.
 It was founded by Lars Larsen, who opened the first store on Silkeborgvej in the Danish city of Aarhus in April 1979.
 Today, Jysk is owned by the family of its founder through the Lars Larsen Group, a holding company that also fully or partially owns furniture chains such as ILVA, IDÉmøbler, IDdesign, Bolia.com, and Sengespecialisten.
-The company’s logo features a goose, symbolically linked to the brand’s origins.
-Known for its Scandinavian design, Jysk is sometimes referred to as a smaller-scale Danish IKEA.
+The company's logo features a goose, symbolically linked to the brand's origins.

 History

 1979–1989

 On 2 April 1979, the first Jysk Sengetøjslager store opened in Aarhus, Denmark, where it continues to operate today.

 In 1984, Jysk Sengetøjslager expanded beyond Denmark, opening its first store in Germany under the name Dänisches Bettenlager.
 That same year, the company launched its first franchise store in Greenland.
 In 1986, Jysk opened its first store in the Faroe Islands, followed by an expansion into Iceland in 1987, with a store in Kópavogur under the name "Rúmfatalagerinn."
 In 1988, Jysk entered the Norwegian market, opening its first store in Stavanger under the name "Norsk Sengetøylager."